MiczFlor/RPi-Jukebox-RFID/docs/development/RUNBOOK.md

     * Linux: [Docker](https://docs.docker.com/engine/install/debian/), [Compose](https://docs.docker.com/compose/install/)
     * Mac: [Docker & Compose](https://docs.docker.com/docker-for-mac/install/), [pulseaudio](https://devops.datenkollektiv.de/running-a-docker-soundbox-on-mac.html)
     * Windows: [Docker & Compose](https://docs.docker.com/docker-for-windows/install/), [pulseaudio](https://www.freedesktop.org/wiki/Software/PulseAudio/Ports/Windows/Support/)
-1. Pull the Phoniebox repository
+1. Pull the Phoniebox repository: `git clone https://github.com/MiczFlor/RPi-Jukebox-RFID.git`
-1. Change into the root folder of your repository
-1. Change into the `shared` folder and create a folder called `audiofolders`
-1. Copy a set of MP3 files into this folder
+1. Change directory into the `./RPi-Jukebox-RFID/shared/audiofolders` and copy a set of MP3 files into this folder

 ## Run development environment

-In contrairy to how everything is set up on the Raspberry, it's good practice to isolate different components in different Docker images.
+In contrairy to how everything is set up on the Raspberry Pi, it's good practice to isolate different components in different Docker images.
 They can be run individually or in combination.
-To do that, we use `docker-compose` (newer versions of Docker can also use `docker compose`)
+To do that, we use `docker-compose` (newer versions of Docker can also use `docker compose`).

 Run all Docker containers at once.
 Based on your host system, you need to load the override as well.

+> During the build process, some binaries are being compiled.
+Depending your host environment, the Docker allocated Memory and Swap space might not be enough.
+Consider assigning more Memory and Swap space within Docker (Preferences > Resources, [Source](https://github.com/docker/cli/issues/2971#issuecomment-832865510)) if building fails.
+Don't forget to restart Docker!

 ### Linux